What is UX Design?

 User experience design, or UX design, is the process of fine-tuning a product to be user-friendly through prototyping, testing, and conducting user research.
 UX designers can work on all kinds of projects, but they most commonly design digital products such as desktop and mobile website applications.
 Although they may be on a team with web designers and developers, UX designers play a fundamentally different role.
 UX designers don’t usually get involved with coding or debugging—they ensure that products are enjoyable, not just basically functional, for their users.
 For instance, UX designers are often the people who make sure a software’s onboarding process is quick and digestible for newcomers.

-The UX design process often calls for a strong knowledge of software like Illustrator, Adobe XD, Sketch, InVision, and Figma along with an understanding of user-tech interaction and human psychology.
+The UX design process often calls for a strong knowledge of software like Figma, Adobe XD, and Sketch along with an understanding of user-tech interaction and human psychology.
 Besides web designers and developers, UX designers often work on a team with user interface (UI) designers, who focus on how an app or website looks to users.

 Why Learn UX Design?